-Malachite is a basic copper carbonate that is formed from copper-containing solutions near copper ore deposits.
-Though fairly soft compared to most gemstones (3.5 to 4 on the Mohs scale), it is popular for jewelry and ornaments due to its striking green colors and interesting vein patterns.
+Malachite is a type of basic copper carbonate that is formed from copper-containing solutions near copper ore deposits.
+Though fairly soft compared to most gemstones (3.5 to 4 on the Mohs scale), it is popular for jewelry and ornaments due to its striking green colors and interesting veined patterns.

 Malachite is now relatively rare, but has been found in many locations around the world.
-The most important deposits were once in the Ural Mountains in Russia, where 20 ton blocks once came from the quarries and were used to decorate the palaces of the Russian tsars.
+The most important deposits were in the Ural Mountains of Russia, where 20 ton blocks once came from the quarries and were used to decorate the palaces of the Russian tsars.

-Perhaps some of the most famous malachite in the world is the Malachite room of the Winter Palace of the Russian Royal family.
-Designed in the late 1830s, the Empress Alexandra Fyodorovna, the wife of Nicholas I, used it as her drawing-room.
-The room, including columns, pilasters, fire-place trimmings and decorative vases is made completely of malachite using the "Russian mosaic" technique.
+Perhaps some of the most famous malachite in the world is the Malachite Room in the Winter Palace of the Russian Royal family.
+It was designed in the late 1830s and Empress Alexandra Fyodorovna, the wife of Tsar Nicholas I, used it as her drawing-room.
+The room, including columns, pilasters, fireplace trimmings and decorative vases is made completely of malachite using the "Russian mosaic" technique.

-Today much smaller deposits of malachite are found in Africa, in Zambia, the Congo, Namibia, and Zimbabwe; malachite also been found in Israel, England, at Lyon in France and in Arkansas and Arizona in the US.
-It has even been discovered at the famous mining district of Broken Hill in New South Wales, Australia.
+Today much smaller deposits of malachite are found in Africa (Zambia, the Democratic Republic of the Congo, Namibia and Zimbabwe), Israel, England, France and in the USA (Arkansas and Arizona).
+It has also been discovered at the famous mining district of Broken Hill in New South Wales, Australia.

-The malachite which is of carving and jewelry quality is mined mainly by hand in small copper mines which were often long abandoned, when copper deposits dried up.
-Many of the most spectacular specimens of malachite found here contain combinations with other minerals, such as azurite, cuprite, or chrysocolla.
+The malachite, which is of gemstone quality, is mined mainly by hand in small copper mines, some of which were abandoned when copper deposits dried up.
+Many of the most spectacular specimens of malachite found here contain combinations with other minerals, such as azurite, cuprite or chrysocolla.

-Malachite is an opaque stone with a unique ornamental light and dark green banding which particularly lends itself to making jewelry and carvings, and there are many local artisans involved in the trade.
+Malachite is an opaque stone with a unique ornamental light and dark-green banding which makes for attractive jewelry designs and carvings.
+There are many local artisans involved in the malachite trade.
 The malachite carvers in the Ruashi district of Katanga irrigate their lapidary machines to keep the blades and grinding stones working well, and their houses are easily identified by the streams of green water trickling out.